risk-first/website/estimating/Risk-First-Analysis.md

 Seen like this, **Planning Poker** is a tool to avoid the [Coordination Risk](../risks/Coordination-Risk.md) problem of everyone needing to complete their work for the end of the Sprint.
 But estimating is _really hard_:  In this series so far we've looked at three different ways in which software estimation deviates from the straightforward extrapolation (a.k.a, [Fill-The-Bucket](Fill-The-Bucket.md)) we learnt about in maths classes at school:

 - [Kitchen Cabinet](Kitchen-Cabinet.md):  In this domain, there is _hidden work_.
 We don't know how much there might be.
 If we can break down tasks into smaller units, then by the _law of averages_ and the _central limit theorem_, we can apply some statistics to figure out when we might finish.
 - [Journeys](Journeys.md):  In this domain, work is heterogeneous and interconnected.
-Different parts depend on each other, and a failure in one part might mean going back to the drawing board entirely.
+Different parts depend on each other, and a failure in one part might mean going right back to square one.
 The way to estimate in this domain is to _know the landscape_ and to build in _buffers_.
 - [Fractals](Fractals.md):  In this domain, [Parkinson's Law](../risks/Process-Risk.md#bureaucracy) is king.
 There is always more work to be done.
 The best thing we can do is try and apply ourselves to the _highest value_ work at any given point, and frequently refer back to reality to find out if we're building the right thing.

 ![Three Dimensions From Fill-The-Bucket](/images/estimates/dimensions.png)